NIC0NIC0NI/QT-gui-toys/README.md

 ﻿# Pinyin-editor
 A text editor that converts "pin1yin1" to "pīnyīn", using Qt based GUI.

 At first, I wanted to make a convenient tool for inputing Pinyin with tone marks.
 However, input methods have so many interactions with OS that it's difficult to debug and write cross-platform code.
-Thus this text editor is made.
+Thus this text editor is made as a alternative.

-Window 7 64bit with MSVC is tested.
-The user interface is based on Qt, so it should be able to compile and run on other platforms.

 ## Compile

+Window 7 64bit with MSVC and MingW is tested.
+The user interface is based on Qt, so it should be able to compile and run on other desktop platforms.

 ```
 mkdir build